incrementalcapital/journal/cl96h0n0q000209labf5c8but.md

 When the central bank purchases guilts, they usually increase the supply of money.
 They do this indirectly.
 When they purchase government bonds, they buy so many that bond yields fall.

-Normally that's considered quantitative easing because it causes the sellers of those bonds to search for yield elsewhere.
+Normally that's considered quantitative easing ("**QE**") because it causes the sellers of those bonds to search for yield elsewhere.
 Scampering for yield, money trickles down to the broader economy.

-When the Bank of England buys guilts, it's normally considered quantitative easing.
-Quantitative easing ("**QE**") is great for the cryptocurrency community.
-QE tends to push cryptocurrency prices higher.
+Quantitative easing  is great for the cryptocurrency community.
+QE fuels speculation and tends to push cryptocurrency prices higher.

 Last week's *intervention* wasn't technically quantitative easing.
 There's no cascade of money showering down on us plebs.
 Last week's bond buying commitment was purely to ensure that the market for guilts didn't collapse and result in a financial crisis.